Nlakchouch/HSE24App/README.md

 ### Great Design

-Design inspiration from the original HSE24 App
+Design inspiration from the original HSE24 WebSite

 ## Technologies Used